maxfrischknecht/0-1-Black-White-On-Off-Dead-Alive/README.md

 }
 ```
 Attention! 🚧 the `random` function returns a `float` (decimal number).
 If you want a `int` you have to round the decimal number like this: `int(random(0, 200));`

+### 11. Console

+You can output data in the console to see problems in the code by writting `println(myVariable or value)`.
+The console is **super helpfull**, never underestimate the power of the console 💪.

 ### 12. JPG Export